owlbarn/tutorial/book/neural-network/README.md

 We can see how the input, the hidden layer, and the output from previous example are concisely expressed using the Owl neural network graph API.
 The `linear` is similar to `fully_connected`, only that it accepts one-dimensional input.
 The parameter `act_typ` specifies the activation function applied on the output of this node.

+Usually, the network definition always starts with `input` neuron and ends with `get_network` function which finalises and returns the constructed network.
+We can also see the input shape is reserved as a passed in parameter so the shape of the data and the parameters will be inferred later whenever the `input_shape` is determined.

+Owl provides a very functional way to construct a neural network.
+You only need to provide the shape of the date in the first node (often `input` neuron), then Owl will automatically infer the shape for you in the downstream nodes which saves us a lot of efforts and significantly reduces the potential bugs.

 ### Model Training